 Acclimatization and its importance on Manali – Leh Highway

-- Do not stay overnight at Manali rather stay at Solang Valley which helps in the acclimatization whereas Manali does not.
+- Avoid overnight stay at Manali rather stay at Solang Valley which helps in the acclimatization whereas Manali does not.
 You always have an option to roam around in Manali and come back for a night sleep at some hotel in Solang Valley.
 This will help your body acclimatize to certain extent on the start of your journey.

 - On Manali – Leh Highway, do stay at either Keylong or Jispa which are lower in altitude than Sarchu and Pang to minimize the effects of mountain sickness.